dotnet/csharplang/proposals/extensions_v2.md

 ## Summary
 [summary]: #summary

-Modern Extensions introduce a new syntax to produce "extension members", greatly expanding on the set of supported members including properties, static methods and constructors, in a clean and cohesive fashion.
+Modern Extensions introduce a new syntax to produce "extension members", greatly expanding on the set of supported members including properties, static methods, operators and constructors (and more), in a clean and cohesive fashion.

 This new form subsumes C# 3's "classic extension methods", allowing migration to the new modern form in semantically *identical* fashion (both at a source and ABI level).